 |

-if the numbers from "0" to "9" are defined with a
+If the digits "0" through "9" are defined with a

-table for Computer Braille, numbers including periods and commas
+for computer Braille, numbers that include periods and commas are

-are each indicated with a single numerical sign after conversion.
+now each announced with a single number sign after conversion.

 |